simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-and-risks-of-using-biometric-authentication/index.en.md

 ---
-title: "The Pros and Cons of Biometric Authentication for Access Control"
+title: "The Pros and Cons of Biometric Authentication for Access..."
 date: 2023-04-01
 toc: true
 draft: false